The Origins of the Bulk flow: Testing theory with averages

-Fig.~\ref{fig:v_int_avg} shows the bin averages for the best fit values of $\beta$ and $H_o$ with their uncertainties; clearly this matches a line of slope unity well.
-Our analysis gives $\beta = 0.31\pm 0.01$ and $H_o = 75.9\pm 0.1$km/s/Mpc.
-Our value of $\beta$ is quite consistent with that obtained through a comparison of the 6dF and SDSS surveys to the \citet{CarTurLav15} velocities \citep{SaiColMag}, and our $H_o$ value is consistent with that determined by the calibration of the CF4 \citep{CF4-full}, with somewhat smaller uncertainties.
-Note that this estimate of $H_o$ is specifically the value that should be used with the CF4 to calculate peculiar velocities; our analysis does not include an examination of various systematics that would be necessary in a general estimation of $H_o$.
+Our $H_0$ value is consistent with that determined by the calibration of the CF4 \citep{CF4-full}, with somewhat smaller uncertainties.
+Note that, as with $\beta$, our purpose here is not to make a measurement of $H_0$.
+This estimate of $H_0$ is specifically the value that should be used with the CF4 to calculate peculiar velocities; our analysis does not include an examination of various systematics that would be necessary in a more general estimation of $H_0$.